guhilling/cdi-test/README.md

 cdi-test is a junit-addon for easy and quick testing of cdi projects.

-cdi-test is available as a JUnit 4 TestRunner in the 1.x Versions.
 Starting with 2.0 cdi-test is used as an Extension with JUnit 5.

 cdi-test is available under the [The Apache Software License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)